BirdeeHub/nixCats-nvim/README.md

-# [nixCats-nvim](https://github.com/BirdeeHub/nixCats-nvim): for the Lua-natic's neovim config on nix!
+# [nixCats-nvim](https://github.com/BirdeeHub/nixCats-nvim): for the Lua-natic's Neovim config on Nix!

 ## Table of Contents:
 1. [Introduction](#intro)